 DND and CAF will launch many types of IDEaS opportunities that foster a vibrant innovation system, including individual and collaborative research and development projects.
 This is an important aspect of IDEaS to consider; many opportunities require a specific applicant or technology focus in order to be competitive and qualify for funding consideration.

-Upcoming IDEaS Federal Procurement Opportunities
+Current IDEaS Federal Procurement Opportunities

 The Competitive Projects stream solicits project proposals from individual applicants based on their interest and innovation capabilities.
 Contracts and contribution agreements are awarded in phases to allow continual progress and advancement from proof-of-concept to testing and commercialization, with different levels of support available in each phase.

-Some upcoming competitive projects include:
+Upcoming competitive projects include:

 - Protecting Our Forces: Active visual and IR signatures modification;